bmabsout/Thesis/src/chapters/00_introduction.typ

 - *Deployment Success*: 100% flight-worthy controllers in real-world quadrotor deployment through our RE+AL framework @how_to_train_your_quadrotor
 - *Training Consistency*: 100% successful sim-to-real transfer with reproducible training pipeline
 - *Transfer Robustness*: Up to 50% power consumption reduction during sim-to-real adaptation using Anchor Critics @anchor_critics

-== Thesis Organization

-This thesis is organized as follows:

-*Chapter 2* provides background on multi-objective optimization, reinforcement learning, and related work in robot learning, establishing the theoretical and empirical foundations for our approach.

-*Chapter 3* formalizes the intent-to-reality gap and presents our unified framework analysis, demonstrating the common underlying challenges in expressivity and deployment.

-*Chapter 4* introduces the mathematical foundations of the fulfillment framework, including generalized means as continuous logic operators and their relationship to existing mathematical frameworks.

-*Chapter 5* presents Fulfillment Priority Logic as a formal specification language, with comprehensive algorithmic implementation and empirical validation.

-*Chapter 6* demonstrates architectural integration through the CAPS framework, showing how universal behavioral objectives can be built into policy architectures.

-*Chapter 7* introduces the Anchor Critics framework for robust multi-fulfillment adaptation and sim-to-real transfer.

-*Chapter 8* presents the discovery story of how the fulfillment framework emerged from control-theoretic foundations, validating the approach through classical stability theory.

-*Chapter 9* synthesizes contributions and discusses future directions, positioning fulfillment-centric learning as a foundation for principled robot learning engineering.

 == Scope and Limitations